Skip to content

 Gallbladder Recovery

 Most patients can go home the same day.
 Typically you can expect to take 4-6 days off of work.
-There will no physical or dietary restrictions on your activity after surgery.
+There are no physical or dietary restrictions on your activity after surgery.

 Do you know if you qualify for weight loss surgery?
 Take the Quiz